CSL-KU/MURAL/README.md

 . do_run_tests.sh
 ```

 This script evaluates all methods presented in the paper (baselines and MURAL) across a range of deadlines.
 If the script fails to complete some tests, simply re-run it to complete those.
+When completed, it will also plot all the results and save them in the same directory.

 ### Customizing Test Parameters